Zulqarnain-cc34/StyleGenius/README.md

 Secondly,the already predicted products that lie in different clusters are similar products.
 For each cluster there are 200-300 items which we can use to recommend since we have 200-300 similar products in each cluster.

 I see the cluster in which my product lies in and choose the top 7 products from that cluster.
-Now we have 7 recommendations.

 I combined another approach as well.
 It is I prepared a similarity search dataset.For each product, I have 10 similar products which i prepared using faiss similarity search.
 Each of the 115000 products have 10 recommendation in this one.
 So Now I have 70 predicted products.